-The Blue Ridge Mountain
+The Blue Ridge Mountain of North Carolina

 Banner Elk & Avery County in the North Carolina Mountains